-In addition, during the application of the treated seed, it must be ensured that the emission and transport of dusts contained or produced by abrasion in the seeding equipment is prevented” .
+Furthermore, during the application of the treated seed, it must be ensured that the emission and transport of dust contained or produced by abrasion in the seeding equipment is prevented” .
 In addition to the user risks already named, ziram is also said to be toxic to bacteria.
 Not only in the field of fungicides, as current synthetic chemical alternatives, there are advances; also in the field of bio-based alternatives occur.
 The JKI Münster, which is responsible for repellent trials in Germany, is already working on biobased alternatives in various cooperation projects.
 A trend that seems promising due to the general development of synthetic chemical pesticide bans.
-Numerous farmers had to struggle with these challenges this year.
+Many farmers had to struggle with these challenges this year.
 So it is important to take a closer look at the incidence of bird predation to better understand the situation.

 Ra/WR ZM 8-2020